King of Prussia

 In June 1970, plans for a second East Camelback Road mall were announced.
 The fully-enclosed complex would be developed by Chicago's John F. Cuneo, under the auspices of Business Realty of Arizona, Incorporated.
 Chicago's Belli & Belli architects would design the structure, which would occupy a 26.9-acre parcel directly west of -and next door to- SCOTTSDALE FASHION SQUARE.

 CAMELVIEW PLAZA would include the 10-story Bank of Arizona office tower.
 This (100,000 square foot) structure was completed in June 1972.
-It was followed by the Harkins Cinema Seven Twin, a northeast parking area outparcel, which showed its first features on June 17, 1973.
+It was followed by the Harkins Cinema Seven Twin, a northeast parking area outparcel, which showed first features on June 17, 1973.

 A multilevel parking garage and second anchor store were added to the complex.
 Los Angeles-based Bullock's opened its 2-level (160,000 square foot) store on January 31, 1977.
 CAMELVIEW PLAZA now encompassed approximately 521,000 leasable square feet and housed twenty retail tenants.